cca/vault_invenio/notes/develop.md

 invenio-cli run
 ```

 If rebuilding a local instance, use `invenio-cli install -d` to recreate the virtualenv.
-A mere `pipenv install` won't copy over the configuration and static files to a location inside the venv and you'll end up with errors.
+A mere `pipenv install` won't copy over the configuration and static files to a location inside the venv and the app breaks.

-The build process is slow the first time as docker images have to be downloaded during the process.
+The build process is slow the first time as docker images are downloaded.

 Invenio initializes fixtures (basically, the static app_data files) asynchronously by sending them to its task queue.
 So the initial startup, even after services are running, is further delayed as these tasks finish.
-View the task queue in the RabbitMQ dashboard and the size of the search indicies to get a sense of how much processing is left.
+View the task queue in the RabbitMQ dashboard and the size of the search indices to get a sense of how much processing is left.
 See the **Services** table in [run.md](run.md).
 The **Setup Troubles**  section may also be useful.

-Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you will have to by-pass.
+Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you have to by-pass.

 The super admin is vault@cca.edu with password "password", this comes from app_data/users.yaml.
 You may need to `invenio users activate vault@cca.edu` the admin account.